AdobeDocs/experience-platform.en/help/landing/ui-guide.md

 The navigation on the left side of the screen lists all the different services supported in the Platform UI.

-You can hide or show the navigation by clicking Open/Close menu.
+Click the menu icon to show or hide the left navigation panel.

 ![](images/user-guide/hidemenu.png)

-You can lock the navigation in the open position by clicking again after showing the menu.
+You can lock the navigation in the open position by clicking again after showing the panel.

 >[!IMPORTANT]
 >
 >The left navigation bar shows only the features that you are able to access.
-In previous version of Adobe Experience Platform, unavailable items were grayed out.
+In previous versions of Adobe Experience Platform, unavailable items were grayed out.
 If you believe you should have access to a section that does not appear, please contact your system administrator.

 ![](images/user-guide/homepage-left.png)